The Beginner’s Guide to Creating an Effective Digital Marketing Strategy

 - Manta: Manta is tailored to small businesses and has optional paid marketing to help improve your brand reputation management.

-- Glassdoor: This site is mostly for job seekers, but it can still be beneficial to help growing your business by demonstrating that you have happy employees, which translates to good customer service.
+- Glassdoor: This site is mostly for job seekers, but it can still be beneficial to help to grow your business by demonstrating that you have happy employees, which translates to good customer service.

 The key is to monitor what is being said about your company and to engage with your customers.
 To do this, set up Google Alerts for your brand and take appropriate action when you read a bad review.
 A sincere response and some simple internal corrections are often more than enough.
 Your customers want to know that you are capable of responding to their needs.